New CFPB Guide for Intermediaries to Assist Non-Filers to Access their Economic Impact Payments

 WASHINGTON, D.C. — The Consumer Financial Protection Bureau (CFPB) released a guide to assist intermediaries in serving individuals to access their Economic Impact Payments (EIPs).
-The guide, , provides step-by-step instructions for frontline staff on how to:
+The guide, Helping Consumers Claim the Economic Impact Payment: A guide for intermediary organizations , provides step-by-step instructions for frontline staff on how to:

 - Discuss the EIP with their clients